Graduate Degree and Certificate Requirements

 The submission of the approved dissertation concludes work pursuant to the doctoral degree.
 In essence such manuscripts represent a tangible summation of the many hours spent in study and research to acquire a higher education.
 For this reason such scholarly documents must evidence only the highest standards of research and writing.
 They must show consistency in punctuation, style and format.
 It is official policy that acceptance of a dissertation, as well as certification of a candidate for a degree, shall not be granted unless a manuscript is technically correct in format and in a form suitable in all respects for publication.

-The corrected dissertation must be submitted by the completion deadline of the graduation semester.
+The corrected dissertation must be submitted and accepted for publication by the completion deadline of the graduation semester.
 Manuscripts must be submitted electronically.
 The signature page must also be submitted to the Graduate School.

-Dissertation Publication Plan: To insure publication, doctoral candidates are assessed a fee and the University arranges to have the dissertation published.
-Filing a Doctoral Dissertation Publishing Agreement form is required.
+Dissertation Publication Plan: Filing a Doctoral Dissertation Publishing Agreement form is required.

 Dissertation Copyrighting Charge: Copyright service, provided by Proquest, is available upon request.
 The student shall pay the amount necessary to cover the cost of copyrighting.